Imran109/Online-Restaurant-using-ReactJS/README.md

 # Online-Restaurant-using-ReactJS
-An online fantasy restaurant built using ReactJS
+An online fantasy restaurant built using ReactJS which provides wide range of menu, customer reviews and feedbacks

 ## Packages and Libraries Used
 ```bash